Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Execution.md

 ```

 ### Interpretation and Investigative Notes
 Any executable run on the Windows system can be found in this key.
 You can use this key to identify systems specific malware was executed on.
-In addition, based on the interpretation of the time-based data you might be able to determine the last time of execution or activty on the system.
+In addition, based on the interpretation of the time-based data you might be able to determine the last time of execution or activity on the system.
 - Windows XP - Contains 96 entries at most
   - LastUpdateTime is updated when the files are executed
 - Windows 7+ - Contains 1024 entries at most